DeBusk College of Osteopathic Medicine

 Process:

-• Submit a Master of Science Change of Major form to the Director of Admissions and Student Services for the MS program.
+- Submit a Master of Science Change of Major form to the Director of Admissions and Student Services for the MS program.

-• If the change of major is not approved, the student will receive notification and explanation and should continue their course of study or seek other educational programs that will better meet their needs.
+- If the change of major is not approved, the student will receive notification and explanation and should continue their course of study or seek other educational programs that will better meet their needs.

-Dual Major
+Dual MS Major

 Although atypical, a student may desire to earn more than one major in the Master of Science program.
-To earn the second major, the MS student must complete an additional15 graduate credit hours not duplicating any required courses for the first major.
+To earn the second major, the MS student must complete an additional 15 graduate credit hours not duplicating any required courses for the first major.
 These additional credit hours must include all additional required courses for the second major plus any non-duplicative elective courses.
-Application must be made before the first day of classes of the second semester in the MS program.
+Applications must be made before the first day of classes of the second semester in the MS program.
 Students already in medical school may not select the dual major option as insufficient time is available to complete the additional courses.

 Course Repetition

-The MS Graduate Council will review the request, make a decision, and may forward the request to the department offering the course.
+A course in which the student earns a failing grade may be repeated only one time.
+Courses that have not been failed, but are being repeated, are the financial responsibility of the student.
+The Program Director or designee will review the request, make a decision, and may forward the request to the department offering the course.
 The department offering the course will determine capacity in making its final decision.
 The purpose of repeating a course is to replace the previously earned grade in calculation of the cumulative GPA in order to remove the probationary status and/or determine graduation eligibility.
+An indication that the course was repeated will be noted on the student's official transcript.
 Students who become ineligible to retake a required course (earned a failing grade) will be dismissed from the program.
-The original grade continues to be reported on the transcript and should also be reported by the student to avoid the consequences of false reporting to any other educational institution.
+The original grade will be reported on the official transcript and should also be reported by the student to avoid the consequences of false reporting to any other educational institution.

 General Graduation Requirements